JamesMGreene/gh-cover-letter/README.md

  - I am extremely proficient at [and well-versed in] learning new programming languages and frameworks.
  - I am a practitioner of unit testing, though I know from experience that it doesn't always pan out as well we hope.
  - I am a regular GitHub.com user but I accomplish most of my Git interactions from the terminal.
  - I am extraordinarily detail-oriented.
+(My [GITHUB-TODO.md][cover-letter/github-todo] clearly demonstrates this.)

 ### Personality